Viewer Rating

 A young, beautiful career woman rents a backwoods cabin to write her first novel.
 Attacked by a group of local lowlifes and left for dead, she devises a horrific plan to inflict revenge.

-The movie features a predominantly white cast without explicit DEI-driven casting choices.
-However, its narrative strongly critiques traditional male identities by portraying the male antagonists as unequivocally negative figures due to their violent actions.
+The movie features traditional casting with a predominantly white cast and no explicit race or gender swaps.
+However, its narrative strongly critiques traditional male identities by portraying male characters as explicit villains, centering on themes of male violence and female retaliation.

 The film 'Day of the Woman' (also known as 'I Spit on Your Grave') does not feature any identifiable LGBTQ+ characters or themes.
 Its narrative centers on a heterosexual woman's brutal assault and her subsequent violent retribution against her male attackers, without any elements related to queer identity or experiences.